bashbaug/SimpleOpenCLSamples/samples/opengl/02_sobelgl/README.md

 ## Key APIs and Concepts

-This example shows how create a sampler, pass it to a kernel, and use it to read texel data from an image.
+This example shows how create a sampler, pass it to a kernel, and use it to read data from an image.

 ```c
 clCreateSampler